hartleyn/pytest-selenium/README.md

 displayed.

-### D) Verify that an error message is displayed after submitting the Pocket 'log in' form with no password.
+### D) Verify that an error message is displayed after submitting the Pocket 'log in', pop-up form with no password.

 Test Steps:
 1. Navigate to '/automation'.
 2. Click the 'share on Pocket' button.
-3. Enter a username.
+3. In the pop-up window, enter a username.
 4. Click the password field (to activate 'log in' button).
 5. Submit the form.